Online Guide to Cardiovascular Health

 Important notice: The information below and elsewhere on this website is not intended or implied to be a substitute for professional medical or health advice.
 Always seek the advice of a professional health care provider.

-Don't forget to make the most of the heart-healthy seasonal foods June has to offer!
-The tables below show which heart health promoting veggies, fruits and other foods are currently in season in the selected regions.
+Don't forget to make the most of the heart-healthy seasonal foods December has to offer!
+The tables below show which heart health promoting veggies, fruits and other foods are currently at their peak in the selected regions.
 Please be aware that the tables may be incomplete and partially inaccurate for some regions due to unpredictable changes in weather conditions and other factors.